Content Marketing Guide for Local Business

 (place in large type” Read the exciting steps below”

-Relevant Image, that supports your article purpose, that straddles the “FOLD” causing the reader to scroll on to see the complete image (note that is this article you are reading, we have positioned an image on the fold).
+Relevant Image, that supports your article purpose, that straddles the “FOLD” causing the reader to scroll on to see the complete image (note that in this article you are reading, we have positioned an image on the fold).

 A short Video can be used in the same way as the image.
 You can select a relevant video from YouTube and place it on the fold.